Associations · Colleges and Universities · Conferences · Corporations · Lecture Series ·

 A distinguished constitutional scholar and award-winning author, Kermit Roosevelt tells extraordinary stories of triumph and conflict behind pivotal moments in American history, offering audiences brilliant insight into the lessons we can take from the past to thrive in today’s fast-changing world.

 Roosevelt’s novels include Allegiance, a Harper Lee Prize finalist, and the national campus bestseller In the Shadow of the Law, winner of the Philadelphia Athenaeum Award, a Christian Science Monitor Best Book of the Year, and a New York Times Editors’ Choice Selection.
 His nonfiction includes The Myth of Judicial Activism: Making Sense of Supreme Court Decisions and Conflict of Laws.
-Two of his law review articles have been cited by the Supreme Court.
+His law review articles have been cited by the Supreme Court.
 An internationally recognized expert, he is a frequent contributor to major media outlets including TIME, the New York Times, Politico, and NPR.

 • The Roosevelts: Lessons of Presidential Leadership

 • Great American Presidents: The Leadership Lessons of History

 • FDR’s America: Leadership and Crisis

 • All the President’s Men: Inside the Battle Over Morality, Justice and Law

 • Theodore Roosevelt’s Vision and How It Shaped America